 With the Characteristic Features and Variable Features attributes, the assessment designer specifies aspects of the situation in which the work products are elicited.
-Characteristic implies that generally all tasks should bear these features in some form, in order to support inferences about the focal KSA.
-Variable Features pertain to aspects of the task environment that the designer can chose to implement in different ways, perhaps within specified constraints.
-Within the constraints of the characteristic features, choosing different configurations of variable features allows a designer to providing evidence about the focal KSA but influence the level of difficulty, the degree of confounding with other knowledge, gather more or less evidence at lesser or greater costs, and so on.
-One example of a variable feature could be the amount of scaffolding a student receives while producing a response.
+Characteristic Features imply that generally all tasks should bear these features in some form, in order to support inferences about the Focal KSA.
+Variable Features pertain to aspects of the task environment that the designer can choose to implement in different ways, perhaps within specified constraints.
+Within the constraints of the Characteristic Features, choosing different configurations of Variable Features allows a designer to provide evidence about the Focal KSA but influence the level of difficulty, the degree of confounding with other knowledge, gather more or less evidence at lesser or greater costs, and so on.
+One example of a Variable Feature could be the amount of scaffolding a student receives while producing a response.
 Knowing the degree of scaffolding provided will be important for arriving at appropriate claims about that student's KSAs.

 The design pattern structure does not dictate the level of generality or scope an assessment designer may choose to target in filling in the substance.
 Some PADI design patterns are special cases of more general ones.
-A Problem Solving design pattern, for example, could be linked to more specific design patterns for Solving Well-Defined Problems and Solving Ill-Defined Problems.
+A "Problem Solving" design pattern, for example, could be linked to more specific design patterns for "Solving Well-Defined Problems" and "Solving Ill-Defined Problems."
 The well-defined problem can provide better evidence about carrying out problem-solving procedures, but at the cost of missing how students conceptualize problems.
-The ill-defined problem is better for getting evidence about conceptualization, but for students who can't get started or who choose an inappropriate approach, there may be little evidence about how they carry out procedures.
+The ill-defined problem is better for getting evidence about conceptualization, but for students who cannot get started or who choose an inappropriate approach, there may be little evidence about how they carry out procedures.
 The way the designer constructs tasks, therefore, depends on which KSAs are of greatest interest.
-The design pattern helps by laying out which characteristic features are needed in tasks in order to learn about those KSAs.
-Another relationship that can exist among design patterns is for one design pattern to be comprised of components, such as a general Model-Based Reasoning design pattern linked with Using a Given Model, Elaborating a Model (used in EDMS 738), and Revising Models.
+The design pattern helps by laying out which Characteristic Features are needed in tasks in order to learn about those KSAs.
+Another relationship that can exist among design patterns is for one design pattern to be comprised of components, such as a general "Model-Based Reasoning" design pattern linked with "Using a Given Model," "Elaborating a Model" (used in EDMS 738), and "Revising Models."
 Design patterns also can be linked with other sources of information such as references, sample tasks, and research.
-Since PADI focuses on middle-school science inquiry, PADI design patterns are linked with national science standards (e.g., National Research Council, 1996).
+Because PADI focuses on middle-school science inquiry, PADI design patterns are linked with national science standards (e.g., National Research Council, 1996).